aperger/ps-keycloak-angular/cert/README.md

 #### TODO

-After CERT creation we need to copy tha full chain of certiticate and the private key into one file, this new file ned to imported into and Azure KeyVault.
+After CERT creation we need to copy tha full chain of certiticate and the private key into one file, this new file need to imported into an Azure KeyVault.

 ```
 cat fullchain.pem privkey.pem > azure.pem